nlip-lab/nlip-lab.github.io/_people/debolena_basak.md

 ### Bio:
 <p style="text-align: justify">
 Debolena is a Ph.D. student working at the intersection of vision and NLP.
 Her research interests encompass NLP, image captioning, and related computer vision tasks.
-Specifically, she is developing a novel multi-task learning framework that integrates image captioning and object detection into a unified model.
-She enjoys painting, reading and traveling.
+Specifically, she is developing a novel multi-task learning framework that integrates image captioning and object detection into a unified model. she loves photography, painting, reading and traveling.
 </p>

 ### Research Interests: